 As always, it’s a good idea to check first to make sure the offer is valid at your location.

 Also be sure to check around in your own area for all the local ice cream shops which are participating in the festivities as well.
-Many local ice cream parlors and stores have sales and specials on their products on National Ice Cream Day.
-Visit one of them to celebrate this fun holiday.
+Many local ice cream parlors and stores have sales and specials on their products throughout the month of July so visit one of them to celebrate this fun holiday month.

 Some Extra Fun Ice Cream Ideas